-Kenneth, a second year student, was born in Mississippi and grew up in Maryland "for the most part."
+Kenneth, a third year student, was born in Mississippi and grew up in Maryland "for the most part."
 When he's not doing work for school, he loves to play guitar.
 Kenneth went to UMBC for college where he majored in history with a concentration in African and African-American history.
 He is the first in his family to attend law school and understands how intimidating the whole process can be.
 When asked about what was great about his first year, Kevin said "the good news is [that] no student has to go through it alone; I certainly didn't.
 I was fortunate to have upper-level students who guided me during my first year."
 He now looks forward to giving back to 1Ls coming in.

 Nora, a second year law student, was born and raised in Baltimore.
 She majored in Psychology and minored in Spanish at the University of Maryland, College Park and graduated in 2011.
 Nora is a member of the Journal of International Law, Phi Alpha Delta law fraternity, and the Family Law Association.
 Nora strongly advises incoming 1Ls to “ask upperclassmen for help and advice; they are one your best resources.”
 Nora currently lives in Fells Point and is looking forward to the Raven’s season in Baltimore